PriyanshCloudKeeper/testing/docs/tuner/intro.md

 ### Why CloudKeeper Tuner?

 - **Seamless integration with AWS Console** through the CK Extension.
-- **Real-time recommendations** to identify and fix cost inefficiencies.
+- **Near Real-time recommendations** to identify and fix cost inefficiencies.
 - **Automation features** like Auto Remediation, Scheduler, and SpotBot for hands-free optimization.
 - **Actionable insights** for cleaner, modernized, and right-sized AWS environments.